nikodemus/foolang/docs/design/wip-indexed-classes.md

 fragments don't have a prefix, and start with lowercase letters.

 Allowing references to `<indexed>` reifies it as a special object, allowing direct access to it as if a collection.
+(XXX: not collection, since cannot add or remove items.)

 ### Summary

-Why this proposal is a good idea.
+TODO: Why this proposal is a good idea.

 #### Safety

-Impact on safety: memory safety, concurrency, authority, fault tolerance, etc.
+No safety impact.

 #### Ergonomics

-Impact on ergonomics & (user) aesthetics.
+TODO: Impact on ergonomics & (user) aesthetics.

+#### Performance

+TODO: Impact on performance, including impact on future compiler optimizations.

 #### Uniformity

-Impact on performance, including impact on future compiler optimizations.
+Improved uniformity.

 #### Implementation

-Impact on implementation: complexity, amount of work, maintenance burden, etc.
+TODO: Impact on implementation: complexity, amount of work, maintenance burden, etc.

 #### Users

-Impact on users, including backwards compatibility.
+No users, no impact.

 ## Alternatives

-Alternatives to the proposal that were considered.
+- Moral equivalent of C++ `new[]`, allowing allocation of blocks of arbitrary type.
+This seems like a complementary feature more than an alternative -- both can replace the other in terms of what can be done, but what is convenient is different.
+- Allowing arbitrary number of indexed slots per class.
+This would be nice, but complicates instance access more than I consider desirable right now - and the uses cases are a bit rare.
+- Not naming the slot, but automatically providing the collection-like methods for the class.
+(Also, no reification of the slot.)

+Syntax variations are a dime a dozen.
+The current one is almost certainly not the final one.

 ## Implementation Notes